nbright/Voxify/README.md

 ### Platforms

-I will ensure that the code is compatible for builds across Linux, OS X and Windows.
-Thankfully, Unity handles most of that for me.
+Mono.NET's System.Windows.Forms and System.Drawing wrappers are not compatible with Linux, unfortunately.
+Until we implement something like QT or GTK, Voxify will not be released of Linux and will only be built on OS X and Windows.